shapeoko/Docs/content/wiring.md

 ![schematic](sketches/electronics_layout.svg)

 The ShapeOko 2 electrical wiring is, like the rest of the machine, versatile.
 There are 3 documented options to wire the machine easily.
 Each option has been broken out into a separate page for clarity.
 Depending on your setup, and skill set, one option may be better for you than another.
-Chose your option by evaluating the requirements of your machine, how you intend to use it and your skill-set and available tools and aesthetic.
+Chose your option by evaluating the requirements of your machine, its ultimate size ([if scaling up](http://www.shapeoko.com/wiki/index.php/Scaling_Up)), how you intend to use it and your skill-set and available tools and aesthetic.
+While the default ShapeOko 2 size can make use of expandable braiding to manage the wiring, you may wish to look at other [cable management options](http://www.shapeoko.com/wiki/index.php/Cable_Management).

 ## Routing

-In all scenarios, your stepper wires will be initially be routed as such:
+In all scenarios, your stepper wires should be initially be routed as such:

 ![wire facing up](wiring/wiring_routing_overview.svg)

+Please note that the Z-axis leads should come down to the X-axis motor mount carriage so as to minimize the wear on the connectors and to begin consolidating the wires.

 ---